 If you want to be a student councillor, you need to stand for election.
 Just like in the British Parliament we hold democratic elections.
 Anyone who thinks they would make a good candidate based on what their class thinks are the characteristics of a fantastic class representative can put their name forward to their class teacher.
 They will have to make a poster and deliver a speech to their class to show they can speak in front of people, listen to and answer questions.

-Then,each class will vote on Wednesday 17th October for their class student councillors- we like to have a boy and girl from each class so we represent everyone.
+Then,each class will vote for their class student councillors- we like to have a boy and girl from each class so we represent everyone.

-We announce the new council members on Friday 19th October in assembly.
+We announce the new council members in Friday assembly.

 Good Luck everyone!

 Our School Council represents the views of all our pupils.
 It gives children the opportunity to make their voices heard and feel part of the whole school community.